 The Youth Program is now re-incarnated in another regional town, Dalby.
 The new program is called "Ignition Dalby."
 This Youth Program incorporates laser tag games which focus on:

 The development of these core skills is an additional major benefit.
 Partnerships with the local community and service providers is central to the success of the project.
 Local business Arrow Energy is supporting the new program.

 “The attraction of Laser Skirmish allows the drawing of a large group of youths to enable effective delivery of a specified message.
-This activity was specifically designed to incorporate behavioral management strategies to enable 'at risk youths' to be put on behavioural management contracts that provide Laser Skirmish as a substantial reward,” said Sgt Ryan.
+This activity was specifically designed to incorporate behavioral management strategies to enable 'at-risk youths' to be put on behavioral management contracts that provide Laser Skirmish as a substantial reward,” said Sgt Ryan.

-“The benefits of this aspect of the program is profound.
-The gaming system has been designed to encourage team work among the participants.
+“The benefits of this aspect of the program are profound.
+The gaming system has been designed to encourage teamwork among the participants.
 In this game - there is no single player that wins - it is the team that ultimately achieves success or failure.
 The gaming system has been formulated in such a way that it forces the participants to co-operate together to achieve the goals of the mission.
-All of the missions require communication, organization and planning.
+All of the missions require communication, organization, and planning.
 The funny thing is that when participants play - they don't realize how much of these important aspects they use,” said Sgt Ryan.

 Sgt RYAN went on further to state, “An important aspect of what we have achieved is the equipment used.
 After conducting a lot of research in this area we identified Battlefield Sports as a suitable provider for this unique equipment.
 After deploying it in weather extremes through the South West of Queensland, we were and still are impressed with the robustness and ease of use of the taggers.
 When we purchased the SATR equipment we have since found the continual development and upgrades to the product, have actually grown with us while we have delivered the program.”

-For more information how our brand of laser tag equipment can benefit your Youth Program, visit our sister web site.
+For more information on how our brand of laser tag equipment can benefit your Youth Program, email us today.